 - The Ambisonic Toolkit "brings together a number of classic and novel tools for the artist working with Ambisonic surround sound."
 A set of reaper js effects scripts are available from their site.

 - AA translator is a paid utility that aims to convert sessions or projects files from different DAWS.

-- Last but not least, there is an accessible peak and an accessible spectrum (frequency) analysis vst tools you can use in reaper.
+- Last but not least, there are accessible spectrum (frequency) analysis, phase analysis and peak meter vst tools you can use in reaper.

 This wiki also has been archived offline in wikiSyntax form only, for now.

-The RWP (Reapers Without Peepers) group which also functions as a mailing list, is a very helpful forum for those learning or using Reaper, and for discussing accessibility options on either the Windows or Mac platforms.
-For further information and details on subscribing, visit https://groups.io/g/rwp
+The RWP (Reapers Without Peepers) mailing list, is a very helpful place for those learning or using Reaper.
+Discussion of Reaper's accessibility via any means on either the Windows or Mac platforms is welcome.
+For more information or to subscribe, visit https://groups.io/g/rwp

 To minimize the amount of spam the group receives, we've unfortunately had to pull down the direct link.
-Instead, we're going to give you an easy-to-follow description of what you need to do to join.
+Instead, we're going to give you an easy-to-follow description of how you can join.
 Hopefully, this should keep the group accessible to humans, whilst slamming the door firmly in the face of spam bots.

 To join the group, you'll need a device with WhatsApp installed (iPhone, Android etc).

-Open the browser on that device, and assemble the shortened link we're about to describe in the address bar.
+Open the browser on your device, and assemble the shortened link described below in your address bar.